“For nothing is hidden except to be made manifest, nor is anything secret, except to come to light.” Mark 4:22

 I often struggle with the hidden life God has given me.
 It seems so ordinary, so small, so everyday.
 I sometimes wonder if I’m doing enough or doing the right things.
 Is my hidden life worth anything in the larger scheme?

 On a long flight recently I had a chance to watch the movie, A Hidden Life, directed by Terrence Malick.
-The fact that I didn’t know any of the actors and that it was nearly 3 hours long almost made me pass it by, in favor of the quicker fix of most American movie fare.
-Honestly, when your flight is entering its ninth hour and you’ve already had 3 meals of airline food, you just want to be entertained.
+Two facts stood in the way of my choosing it.
+First, I didn’t know any of the actors, and second, the film was nearly 3 hours long.
+I almost passed it by, in favor of the quicker fix of most American movie fare.
+Honestly, when your flight is entering its ninth hour and you’ve already had 3 meals of airline food, you just want entertainment.

 But I watched the trailer and decided that I would give this film a chance.
 The worst that could happen was that I might change my mind part way through and have to pick another flick to pass the time.